Discrimination, Harassment, Sexual Misconduct, Title IX Information

 Lori Mayhew, Assistant Director Ath/Equipment Dir/Softball Coach and Title IX Deputy

-Joanne Ollson, Assistant Vice President Human Resources and Title IX Coordinator
+Joanne Ollson, Assistant Vice President Human Resources

 Jerry Roeder, Assistant Dean of Students and Residence Life

 Cheryl Smith, General Counsel, Office of the President and Title IX Coordinator

 Title IX Investigators

 Beth Hill, Senior Associate Director of Residence Life